12 Ways to Give Back This Holiday Season

-The state of charitable giving has changed so much over the last three years and this year is no different.
-Many Canadians and charities have felt the effects of inflation and pandemic recovery impacting their capacity to engage in charitable giving.
-Leading many to adjust their charitable giving budgets or discover other ways to give back like engaging in social advocacy to show support to those facing injustices in their communities.
+The impacts of rising inflation has been felt by Canadians and charities alike.
+This includes the reduced capacity of donors to give and the challenges faced by charities in operating at pre-pandemic levels.
+This has lead many to adjust their charitable giving budgets or discover other ways to give back like engaging in social advocacy to show support to those facing injustices in their communities.

 1. Act of Kindness